wheely/ember-dialog/README.md

 ```

-## How to Run Unit Tests
+## How to run unit tests

-Extension hasn't any tests
+Extension hasn't had any tests yet.